 The following are defined as: (11-12-24)T

 01. Depredation.
-The damage or destruction of property, including livestock, by a predator.
+The damage or destruction of property, including livestock, by a wolf or grizzly bear.

 (11-12-24)T

 02. Producer.
-Any person who owns livestock for the purpose of herding, breeding, raising, or selling.
+Any person who owns livestock for purposes of herding, breeding, raising, or selling.
 (11-12-24)T

-03. Validated.
-A finding that depredation of the livestock was definitively by a grizzly bear or wolf by a state authorized investigator through a physical field examination.
+03. Confirmed, A finding that depredation was definitively as determined by a state authorized investigator through a physical field examination.
 (11-12-24)T

 04. Probable.
 A finding that depredation of the livestock was likely by a grizzly bear or wolf by a state authorized investigator through a physical field examination.
 (11-12-24)T

+05. Possible.

-05. Negative/Unknown Finding.
-A finding on the physical field examination that the carcass or injured animal was definitively or most likely not due to a grizzly bear or wolf attack or is unknown/inconclusive.
+06. Negative/Unknown Finding.
+A finding on the physical field examination that the depredation was definitively or most likely not due to a grizzly bear or wolf attack or is unknown/inconclusive.

 (11-12-24)T

-06. State Authorized Investigator.
+07. State Authorized Investigator.
 USDA Wildlife Services or other state, federal, or county agency, that has been approved by the Agencies to perform physical field examinations.
-(11-12-24)T
+The Idaho Depredating Wildlife Appeals Board is considered a State Authorized Investigator (11-12-24)T

-07. Physical Field Examination.
+08. Physical Field Examination.
 An on-site examination performed by a state authorized investigator to examine the incident, and a cause will be determined based on evidence collected at the scene.
 (11-12-24)T